 Personal Protective Equipment

 Provide and require use of appropriate personal protective equipment.
-The Laser Safety Officer, John Snow, is available to assist PIs with hazard calculations and fit for correct eyewear as required for laser use approval.
+The Laser Safety Officer is available to assist PIs with hazard calculations and fit for correct eyewear as required for laser use approval.

 - Eyewear: Laser safety eyewear is required in the presence of class 3B and 4 lasers.
 The eyewear must provide sufficient protection for the user.